Understanding the outcomes and destinations of students in higher education

 There is a longstanding requirement from Higher Education Providers (HEPs), the Government, and wider civil society, to understand the outcomes and destinations of students in Higher Education.
 This was previously managed through the Destination of Leavers in Higher Education (DLHE) population survey at six months following graduation and its longitudinal follow-up sample survey (Longitudinal DLHE or LDHLE).

-The results of the surveys are used for a number of high-profile purposes.
+Data on graduate outcomes and destinations is used for a number of high-profile purposes.
 These include the following, which we gathered evidence for in our review of our destinations and outcomes data:

 Economically important activities: this data is used in commercial, journalistic and public information products that ‘rank’ or ‘sort’ universities by userdefined criteria and thereby seek to inform consumer choice.
 Examples include league tables, the Prospects website and the Discover Uni service.
 HE sector responses to these products indicate that this data shapes the market.